-Note 11: RETIREMENT SYSTEMS
+Note 11: PENSIONS PLANS

 A substantial number of the Commission's employees participate in the Public Employees' Retirement System ("PERS"), a defined benefit pension plan, which is administered by the New Jersey Division of Pensions and Benefits ("the Division").
 In addition, Commission employees may participate in the Defined Contribution Retirement Program ("DCRP"), which is a defined contribution pension plan.
-This plan is administered by Prudential Financial for the New Jersey Division of Pensions and Benefits.
+This plan is administered by Empower (formerly Prudential Financial) for the New Jersey Division of Pensions and Benefits.
 Each plan has a Board of Trustees that is primarily responsible for its administration.
-The Division issues a publicly available financial report that includes financial statements, required supplementary information and detailed information about the PERS plans' fiduciary net position.
+The Division issues a publicly available financial report that includes financial statements, required supplementary information and detailed information about the PERS plan's fiduciary net position.
 That report may be obtained by writing to: